 Musicians like Ned stayed put and influenced each other.
 “We had a mandolin player who blew off law school at Vanderbilt to stay and play bluegrass,” Ned laughs.
 He goes lengths on Tucson honky-tonk heroes The Dusty Chaps, how there was so much more beneath their surface.

 Ned ditched nursing to lead Fast Eddie & the Rodeo Kings, his first fulltime pro outfit, featuring his repertoire and stomp.
 In those days, for a band to play bars it had to do four sets a night, five nights a week.
 Lots of covers.
 That is how it was done, how a Tucson musician not named Linda Ronstadt made a living.
 Ned drew good crowds and lots of drunks.
 Some nights at a bar like Hooligan’s Bar & Grill it’d be a buck or two to get in, including all the flat pitcher beer you could guzzle.
 The mostly string band featured mandolin and banjo and was more raw and old-timey than the hugely popular Bob Meighan Band and Dusty Chaps, both of whom landed deals on Capitol Records.
-Katherine remembers even the dancing styles were different between bands until one night when they all played a battle of the bands and the styles merged.
+Katherine says even the dancing styles were different between bands until one night when they all played a battle of the bands and the styles merged.

 Ned played around in other combos, including the popular string band Disco Ramblers.
 At one point he cooled off from playing those endless nights, even opened a short-lived shop to work on Volkswagens called Foont Brothers.
 A skill he picked up working on a sister’s VW.
 “He has that kind of mind,” Katherine says, “just picks things up.”
 Ned roadied for The Dusty Chaps too, touring every watering hole within driving distance.